jguida941/software-testing-handbook/software-testing/docs/testing-examples-index.md

 ---

 **Remember**: Each example in this handbook represents real-world scenarios.
-The 162 vulnerabilities found in Java and 15 issues in Python are typical of what you'll encounter in production systems.
+The 162 vulnerabilities found in Java and 23 static-analysis issues in Python are typical of what you'll encounter in production systems.

 ---
 [← Back to Main Documentation](./README.md)